• Skip to main content

 String sr = null;

-int i = 0;// will keep track of how many int has been entered through the keyboard
+int i = 0; // Will keep track of how many ints have been entered through the keyboard

 do {